|Country:||Tanzania and Uganda|

 |Category:||Inclusion & rights|

-A total of 50 people – 25 in Uganda and 25 in Tanzania – will take part in an intensive training programme that will equip them with the skills, knowledge and confidence to advocate for the human rights of all people with disabilities, as set out in the UN Convention on the Rights of Persons with Disabilities.
+A total of 50 people – 25 in Uganda and 25 in Tanzania – took part in a CBM-supported Bridge CRPD-SDG training programme that equipped them with the skills, knowledge and confidence to advocate for the human rights of all people with disabilities, as set out in the UN Convention on the Rights of Persons with Disabilities.

-This programme is supported by the Community Fund.
+This programme was supported by the Community Fund.